aws-observability/aws-rum-web/README.md

 npm run integ:browser
 ```

-To run (TestCafe) integration tests for a specific broswer:
+To run (TestCafe) integration tests for a specific browser:

 ```
 npm run integ -- (browserName)
 # for example
 npm run integ -- chrome:headless
+npm run integ -- chrome
 ```

 Some features perform monkey patching which is incompatible with TestCafe.
 In